-Cancer is a leading cause of death and morbidity worldwide, and with the ageing of the population and lifestyle trends its incidence is likely to continue to rise.
-Cancer is therefore an important core theme of medical research at Plymouth University.
+Cancer is a leading cause of death and morbidity worldwide, and with the ageing of the population and lifestyle trends, its incidence is likely to continue to rise.
+Cancer is, therefore, an important core theme of medical research at the University.
 Our main research questions are (1) what are the differences between normal and aberrant signalling which promote metaplasia and cancer, and (2) how can biological information and genetics be used in translational and clinical research strategies to improve patient therapy globally?

 The primary areas of our cancer research are:

 For a broader overview of work in this area across the Institute of Health and Care Research (PIHR)

 view our cancer page.

 Human epithelial cells in culture.
 Image copyright (C) 2014 Bing Hu.